 If you are eager for an inside view of Guilin’s karst landforms, do not miss Reed Flute Cave.
 Only 5 kilometers northwest of Guilin city center, the cave is a cool place for you to take respite from the blazing summer sun and spend half a day in Guilin.

 The cave gets its name from the reeds that grow at its entrance, used for making flutes and pipes.
 After entering, visitors will take a U-shaped sight-seeing route, along which different spots are illuminated by multicolored artificial lighting.

-Located 5 kilometers northwest of Guilin city, the Reed Flute Cave is located highway up the Guangming Hill (Bright Hill).
-It gets the name from the reeds used for making flutes and pipes that grow at its entrance.
-The cave is regarded as the largest and most impressive cave in Guilin The cave is 240 meters long, and the length of the tour is about 550 meters offering a magic land of stalactites, stalagmites, stone pillars, stone curtains, birds, plants and animals in fantastic shapes and colors.
-One grotto called the Crystal Palace of the Dragon King can hold about 1000 people.
+The cave is regarded as the largest and most impressive in Guilin.
+It is 240 meters long, and the tour involves a 550-meter walk, revealing a magic land of stalactites, stalagmites, stone pillars, stone curtains, birds, plants and animals in fantastic shapes and colors.

 Each cave formation has a name born of legend; such as Crystal Palace, Dragon Pagoda, Virgin Forest, Flower and Fruit Mountain.
 You need to use your imagination to visualize the various shapes, and this is not easy for everyone.
 In case you can’t see the shapes, knowing the stories behind the formations is still interesting.